|Hometown:||San Antonio, Texas|

 Email Coach Haley

-Tom Haley enters his 10th year as an assistant coach for the Oklahoma women's gymnastics team in 2015 after nine seasons of excellence with the Sooners since his arrival in 2007.
+Tom Haley enters his 12th year as an assistant coach for the Oklahoma women's gymnastics team in 2018 after 11 seasons of excellence with the Sooners since his arrival in 2007.

-The 2010 National Assistant Coach of the Year with fellow OU assistant Lou Ball, Haley also shared the 2011, 2013, 2014 and 2015 awards for South Central Region Assistant Coach of the Year with Ball, giving him six career Region Coach of the Year honors.
+The 2010 National Assistant Coach of the Year with fellow OU assistant Lou Ball, Haley also shared the 2010, 2011, 2013, 2014, 2015 and 2017 awards for South Central Region Assistant Coach of the Year with Ball, giving him seven career Region Coach of the Year honors.